codebulb/LambdaOmega/README.md

 withDefault.g("a").a(1);
 println(withDefault); // prints M{a=L[1]}
 ```
-Take a look at the API docs to see all available functional operations ([V. 0.2](http://codebulb.github.io/pages/LambdaOmega/doc/0.2/) / [SNAPSHOT](http://codebulb.github.io/pages/LambdaOmega/doc/)).
+Take a look at the [API docs](http://codebulb.github.io/pages/LambdaOmega/doc/) to see all available functional operations.

 ## Functions
 The `F` class serves as a simple wrapper around any kind of `FunctionalInterface`, providing a unified API to any kind of function: